 Rebuilding credit is a priority at this point, and your attorney will have specific ideas for your situation.
 The easiest way to maximize your fresh start is to stay current on student loan payments and secured debts.
 This is because moneylenders report this information directly to the credit bureaus.
 A credit card is a good way to build positive payment history as well.
 It’s best to start with the one that has a low credit line.
 Once again, on-time payments drive a credit score up each and every month.

 The bankruptcy itself usually falls off most credit reports in seven or ten years.
 During that time, be upfront with potential lenders.
 Tell them right away that you have a bankruptcy on your credit record.
 If they will work with you, that’s great.
 If they won’t work with you, there are plenty of other lenders who will.

 Contact a Chapter 7 Bankruptcy Lawyer Today

-If you are struggling with overwhelming debt and considering filing for Chapter 7 bankruptcy, contact an experienced Vancouver WA Chapter 7 bankruptcy attorney at Northwest Debt Relief Law Firm today.
+If you are struggling with overwhelming debt and considering filing for Chapter 7 bankruptcy, contact an experienced Portland OR Chapter 7 bankruptcy attorney at Northwest Debt Relief Law Firm today.